Living Well Blog

 June 16, 2023

 When it comes to aging, we can’t always avoid major health issues.
 But even if our genetics set us up for type 2 diabetes, for example, there are plenty of steps we can take to reduce our risk.
 Which preventive steps provide the biggest return on our effort?
-Here’s where science suggests your… See more
+Here’s where science suggests… See more

 By Janet Tiberian, MA, MPH, CHES